Best Greenworks Pressure Washers in 2026: Budget Picks

 Greenworks 2300 PSI: Diminishing Returns

-This is their power model, usually $200–250.
+This is their power model, usually mid-range.
 It's tougher than the 2000 PSI version—more aggressive, wider cleaning path, faster work on rough surfaces like concrete or brick.

 The downside: it's overkill for most homeowner tasks.
 It chews more electricity, you have to be more careful around softer surfaces (vinyl siding, composite decks—too much pressure damages them), and it's not quiet.